Edmund B. Hayes Hall

 Edmund B. Hayes Hall, University building on South Campus in Buffalo, United States.

-The structure, erected in 1874, initially served as the Department of the Insane for Erie County Almshouse before its acquisition by the University of Buffalo in 1909.
+The building was constructed in 1874 and initially served as the Department of the Insane for the Erie County Almshouse before being acquired by the University of Buffalo in 1909.
+This transition marked its shift from a county institution to an educational facility focused on architectural studies.

 Location: Buffalo